-Aguanish Public wharf is used by fishermen.
+86 The municipality of Aguanish has a Public wharf used by fishermen.
 It is located on the west shore below the fixed bridge that crosses Rivière Aguanish.
 This L-shaped wharf, with an outer face 15.7 m long, is accessible at high water only.

-89 Coast. - A sandy beach extends from a position situated 1.2 miles east of Rivière Aguanish west to Rivière Nabisipi.
+87 Coast. - A sandy beach extends from a position situated 1.2 miles east of Rivière Aguanish west to Rivière Nabisipi.
 Mingan Archipelago National Park Reserve of Canada extends upstream from Aguanish.
 Certain regulations govern the access to the Park Reserve; more details are described later in this chapter.

-90 Hauts-fonds Pashashibou $(50^{\circ}14'N, 62^{\circ}19'W)$, strewn with rocks awash, extend 2.5 miles SE of the mouth of Rivière Pashashibou; the river flows into Baie Pashashibou which is shallow and strewn with islets and rocks.
+Hauts-fonds Pashashibou (50°14'N, 62°19'W), strewn with rocks awash, extend 2.5 miles SE of the mouth of Rivière Pashashibou; the river flows into Baie Pashashibou which is shallow and strewn with islets and rocks.